-Demonstrate knowledge of major writers, key texts, documents, and debates of American literature from 1865 to the present by analyzing

-- the development of a distinctive national political and aesthetic culture as reflected in the major writers and texts of this period - Identify major literary genres, and trace the emergence and development of literary forms during this period - 3.
+- Demonstrate knowledge of major writers, key texts, documents, and debates of American literature from 1865 to the present by analyzing the development of America's political and aesthetic culture as reflected in the major writers and texts of this period - 2.
+Identify major literary genres, and trace the development of literary forms during this period - 3.
 Apply relevant critical and theoretical frameworks to evaluate the literature within historical, multicultural, and philosophical contexts - 4.
-Analyze literary texts via a range of theoretical paradigms - 5.
+Analyze literary texts - 5.
 Appropriately document sources